 The Knight Bus is a triple-decker, “violently purple” bus which provides emergency transportation for the stranded witch or wizard; all they need to do is hold out their wand hand to summon the bus.

+The driver and conductor sit in the front of the bus in armchairs.
 The conductor of the Knight Bus is Stan Shunpike.
 He wears a purple uniform, has large protruding ears, and quite a few pimples.
 Stan is about 18 years old.
-The driver is Ernie Prang, an elderly wizard wearing very thick glasses.
+The driver is Ernie Prang, an elderly wizard wearing very thick glasses (PA3).

-The driver and conductor sit in the front of the bus in armchairs.
 During the night, there are no other seats on board, rather the Knight Bus provides a half a dozen brass bedsteads per level.
 In daytime, the beds are replaced by armchairs for the passengers.
 Lighting comes from candles in brackets on the walls.
 A small wooden staircase leads to the upper floors.
 The ride is very bumpy as the bus seems to jump erratically from one place to another.
 If you’re not careful, you will find yourself thrown around the interior of the bus during its travels.
-One frequent passenger, Madam Marsh, has been known to actually throw up while riding the bus.
-(PA3)
+One frequent passenger, Madam Marsh, has been known to actually throw up while riding the bus (PA3).

-Hermione uses the Knight Bus to get to 12 Grimmauld Place to spend Christmas with Harry and the Weasleys (OP23).
+Hermione Granger uses the Knight Bus to get to 12 Grimmauld Place to spend Christmas with Harry and the Weasleys (OP23).